 The central question is, “Is adoption a viable piece of the church’s gospel-based plan to fulfill God’s call to care for orphaned and vulnerable children?”
 I believe the simple answer is yes for a number of reasons.

 1. God Tells His People to Care for Orphans

 Throughout the unfolding story of Scripture, God’s call to care for vulnerable people is central to putting His character as a just redeemer on display for the world.
 Beginning in the Pentateuch, God is direct in His instruction to Israel to care for orphans because He is sovereign and He “executes justice for the fatherless . . .” through them (Deut 10:18).
-God’s instruction to Israel is grounded in the truth that they were once not a people, having no identity or inheritance, but God chose them out of all the peoples of the world and made them His people and an instrument of His redemption.
+God’s grounds His instruction to Israel in the truth that they were once not a people, having no identity or inheritance.
+God chose them out of all the peoples of the world and made them His people and an instrument of His redemption.
 God adopted Israel.

 God calls Israel to reflect His redemptive work and His just nature to the rest of the world by doing tangible acts of mercy to defend and provide for voiceless and vulnerable people, including orphans.
 When Israel is faithful to this work, they are pointing forward to a day when God will provide for the adoption of people into the family of God through the work of Jesus.
 When Israel is unfaithful to this work, they are deceiving the world by presenting a broken picture of God and His plan for redemption.
 It’s little wonder, then, that the book of James makes orphan care a litmus test for true religion: